open-synergy/mdbook-hr/src/transaksi/cash-advance/penjelasan.md

 #### <a name="field-can-confirm">Can Confirm</a>

-Identifikasi apakah user berhak melakukan proses konfirmasi cash advance.
+Berhak atau tidaknya user untuk mengkonfirmasi cash advance.

 #### <a name="field-can-restart-approval">Can Restart Approval</a>

-Identifikasi apakah user berhak melakukan proses restart persetujuan cash advance.
+Berhak atau tidaknya user untuk merestart persetujuan cash advance

 #### <a name="field-can-cancel">Can Cancel</a>

-Identifikasi apakah user berhak melakukan pembatalan cash advance.
+Berhak atau tidaknya user untuk membatalkan cash advance

 #### <a name="field-can-terminate">Can Terminate</a>

-Identifikasi apakah user berhak melakukan proses terminasi cash advance.
+Berhak atau tidaknya user untuk menterminasi cash advance

 #### <a name="field-can-restart">Can Restart</a>

-Identifikasi apakah user berhak melakukan proses restart cash advance.
+Berhak atau tidaknya user untuk merestart cash advance

 ### <a name="tab-log">Tab Logs</a>